What is a Working Holiday?

 By James Bridge

-A Working Holiday allows someone to visit a country for longer than the average tourist, with the opportunity to take on short-term jobs to save money or at least help fund the trip.
+A Working Holiday allows someone to visit a country for longer than the average tourist with the opportunity to take on short-term jobs to save money or at least help fund the trip.
 Many people seek short-term jobs in multiple regions as a way to explore that country in-depth.
-In some cases, a working holiday also refers to the specific type of visa needed to embark on this style of trip.
-The idea is to have an adventure, make a million friends from around the world, and try new things!
+In some cases a working holiday also refers to the specific type of visa needed to embark on this style of trip.
+The idea is to have an adventure, make friends from around the world, and try new things!

 How do I find work and housing?

 You’ll find lots of seasonal jobs!
 Common ones include waitstaff, fruit picking, hotel or resort jobs, office temp work, and cleaning.
-With a good attitude and some flexibility, it’s generally not difficult to find short-term work.
-On the Australia, Canada, Ireland, and New Zealand programs, InterExchange provides access to jobs databases, support from in-country staff, and assistance in the transition.
-To help you with jet lag recovery, transitional housing is included or available upon arrival.
-Beyond those initial nights, most participants do a combination of hostel stays and short-term apartment rentals.
+With a good attitude and some flexibility, it’s not difficult to find short-term work.
+Many providers offer job listings, connections with employers, one-on-one consultation regarding the job search, resume review, and related services.

-Since there are so many solo travelers doing working holidays, it’s not difficult to make new friends.
-We recommend signing up for group activities like surf or diving courses early in your program, which can help you make those connections!
 For those traveling with a friend or partner, working holidays are ideal since you can plan together where and when you travel and work.
+Since there are so many solo travelers doing working holidays it’s not difficult to make new friends.
+We recommend signing up for group activities like surf or diving courses early in your program, which can help you make new connections!